 In short, there are all sorts of Cartagena activities for both day and night, for all tastes, and for all budgets — from backpacker chic, cruise shipper, or luxury traveler.
 While in the city you can find many excursions in Cartagena to explore the city, its most popular places, the historic center, its beaches, islands, and mangroves.

 But if like me, you usually travel with a limited budget and paid tours and expensive guides are not for you, then this article will help you find a good cross section of all the things to do in Cartagena, where to visit and where to enjoy the best beaches.

 The Best Cartagena Beaches

-Cartagena has many beaches that are worth visiting or exploring but these are considered the best and should get you started for your day (or week) in the sun.
+Cartagena has many beaches that are worth visiting or exploring but these are considered the best Cartagena beaches and should give you a good place to start for your day (or week) in the sun.